vanessamadu/drifter_velocity_models/README.md

 ###### __check_file_path()
 `__check_file_path(self)`: Checks if file path is valid.
 Raises:
-- ValueError:
+- `ValueError`:
     - If file path is not a string.
     - If file path is empty.
     - If file path contains invalid characters.
-- FileNotFoundError: If file path does not exist.
+- `FileNotFoundError`: If file path does not exist.

 ###### __check_mode()
 `__check_mode(self)`: Checks if mode is valid.
 Raises:
- - ValueError: If mode is not 'r', 'w', or 'a'.
+ - `ValueError`: If mode is not 'r', 'w', or 'a'.

 ###### __check_group_path()
 `__check_group_path(self,group_path)`: Checks if group path is valid.